Hannibal: Background and early career

-Hannibal was one of the sons of Hamilcar Barca, a Carthaginian leader, and an unknown mother.
-He was born in what is present-day northern Tunisia, one of many Mediterranean regions colonised by the Canaanites from their homelands in Phoenicia, a region corresponding with the Mediterranean coasts of modern Lebanon and Syria.
-He had several sisters whose names are unknown, and two brothers, Hasdrubal and Mago.
+Hannibal was one of the sons of Carthaginian general and statesman Hamilcar Barca and an unknown mother.
+He was most likely born in Carthage, one of many Mediterranean regions colonised by the Canaanites from their homeland in Phoenicia.
+He had several sisters whose names are unknown and two brothers, Hasdrubal and Mago.
 His brothers-in-law were Hasdrubal the Fair and the Numidian king Naravas.
 He was still a child when his sisters married, and his brothers-in-law were close associates during his father's struggles in the Mercenary War and the Punic conquest of the Iberian Peninsula.

 After Carthage's defeat in the First Punic War, Hamilcar set out to improve his family's and Carthage's fortunes.
-With that in mind and supported by Gades, Hamilcar began the subjugation of the tribes of the Iberian Peninsula (Modern Spain and Portugal).
-Carthage at the time was in such a poor state that it lacked a navy able to transport his army; instead, Hamilcar had to march his forces across Numidia towards the Pillars of Hercules and then cross the Strait of Gibraltar.
+With that in mind and supported by Gades, Hamilcar began the subjugation of the tribes of the Iberian Peninsula.
+Carthage was in such a poor state at the time that it lacked a navy able to transport his army; instead, Hamilcar had to march his forces across Numidia towards the Pillars of Hercules and then cross the Strait of Gibraltar.

-According to Polybius, Hannibal much later said that when he came upon his father and begged to go with him, Hamilcar agreed and demanded that he swear that as long as he lived he would never be a friend of Rome.
+According to Polybius, Hannibal much later said that when he came upon his father and begged to go with him, Hamilcar agreed and demanded that Hannibal swear that he would never be a friend of Rome as long as he lived.
 There is even an account of him at a very young age (9 years old) begging his father to take him to an overseas war.
-In the story, Hannibal's father took him up and brought him to a sacrificial chamber.
+In the story, Hamilcar brought him to a sacrificial chamber.
 Hamilcar held Hannibal over the fire roaring in the chamber and made him swear that he would never be a friend of Rome.
 Other sources report that Hannibal told his father, "I swear so soon as age will permit...I will use fire and steel to arrest the destiny of Rome."
-According to the tradition, Hannibal's oath took place in the town of Peñíscola, today part of the Valencian Community, Spain.
+According to the tradition, Hannibal's oath took place in Peñíscola.